 Besides coagulation, the other biomarkers in our cancer panel appear dysregulated in some but not all inflammatory conditions and with different profiles.
-Several of the biomarkers are at the limits of detection with current methods and so need further investigation.
-Taken together as patterns however, the differentiation of a variety of chronic inflammatory conditions are distinguishable with our Stroma Liquid Biopsy[TM] panel, and therefore distinguishable between cancer, normal/healthy and many chronic pathologies.
+Several of the biomarkers are at the limits of detection with current methods and so need further method development.
+Taken together as patterns however, the differentiation of a variety of chronic inflammatory conditions are distinguishable from cancer with the Stroma Liquid Biopsy[TM] panel.
 The statistical validation of these preliminary observations remains for future investigation.
 The SERPINs in particular may offer an especially attractive differentiator for not only the presence or absence of cancer, but also as a way to narrow down the primary tissue of origin.
 It can serve as a pattern profile yardstick to rule in or rule out tissues of origin.
-This also needs further investigation.
+While this still needs further investigation, one measure of this is already established in the clinic; the ratio of bound to free Prostate Specific Antigen (PSA).